Honors and Awards

 American Academy of Arts and Sciences

-Pippa Norris has been invited to become a fellow of the American Academy of Arts and Sciences.
+In 2018, Pippa Norris became a fellow of the American Academy of Arts and Sciences.
 As one of the nation’s oldest learned societies and independent policy research centers, the Academy convenes leaders from the academic, business, and government sectors to address critical challenges facing our global society.
-The induction ceremony for new members takes place 5-7th October 2018 in Cambridge, MA.

 The George H. Hallett Award 2018